+renewable energy credits.

+can save our environment

-- ii.
-Solar energy can reduce electricity cost - iii. solar power can get you money back through Solar renewable energy credits. - It could reduce the use of unethical resources and i۷. can save our environment
+Solar energy can reduce electricity cost

+solar power can get you money back through Solar

+It could reduce the use of unethical resources and
-VIII DISADVANTAGES

 - The high initial costs of installing panels.
 The most i. commonly sighted disadvantage, cost is declining as the industry expands. - ii.
 Solar energy storage is expensive. - iii.
 Solar doesn't work for energy roof type. - The main Ingredients of solar panels of which is İ٧.
 Monocrystalline Silicon, polycrystalline silicon, silicon, Cadmium telluride, copper indium gallium selenide is difficult to extract.